TimJay/RPyPCA9685/README.md

 RPyPCA9685
 ==========

-Control up to 16 PWM servos from the Raspberry Pi: I2C &amp; PCA9685
+The class PCA9685 uses the quick2wire API to talk to the "Adafruit 16-Channel 12-bit PWM/Servo Driver I2C interface"
+which uses the PCA9685 IC

+It provides the simple method set_position(servo_id, position) in order to drive up to 16 PWM servos.